 Our overall pick for the best ramen/noodle soup bowl is the Villeroy & Boch Soup Passion Asia Bowl, a durable porcelain bowl with notches in the rim for resting chopsticks or a soup spoon.
 It’s dishwasher- and microwave-safe and is part of a line of coordinating pieces.
-For a budget option, the Ozeri Earth 6-Piece Ramen Bowl Set includes two generously-sized noodle bowls for less than half the price.
+For a more affordable option, the Ozeri Earth 6-Piece Ramen Bowl Set includes two generously-sized noodle bowls for a lower price.

 What to Look for in a Ramen Bowl

 Noodle bowls come in many different shapes and sizes, but in general, look for deeper bowls with rounded or gently sloping sides.
 Bowls that are too shallow might not hold enough broth to cover your noodles and will let the soup cool off quickly.
 Walls that are too steep or sharply angled might make it difficult to reach the bottom of the bowl with a pair of chopsticks.

 A bowl sufficient for a small portion of noodle soup (such as a package of instant ramen) should be able to comfortably hold at least 35 fluid ounces (about 4.25 cups or 1 liter).
 Unfortunately, many sellers don’t specify capacity, especially in online listings, but generally, a bowl that’s about 7.5 inches wide and 3 inches high should be large enough.